ConceptaNjolima/MyTNTResources/Week 1/[ENG1.1] Intro to VSCode and TypeScript.md

     * Here to help but you need to drive and understand the road.
     * IntelliSense - code completion, hover info, and signature information.
     * Snippets - chunks of TS.

 5. **Try it** - NTs create and run HelloWorld.ts

 ### Introduction to TS datatypes, functions, components (35 minutes)

-Samples for datatypes, functions, objects, and classes are avaliable here: [Intro_TS.ts]([ENGresource]Intro_TS.ts).
+Samples for datatypes, functions, objects, and classes are available here: [Intro_TS.ts]([ENGresource]Intro_TS.ts).
 Open the file VS Code to talk through it with the descriptions that follow.

 1. Datatypes - [overview of the datatypes](https://www.typescriptlang.org/docs/handbook/basic-types.html), [overview of variable declarations](https://www.typescriptlang.org/docs/handbook/variable-declarations.html)
     * Datatypes - what type of value can be assigned to a variable depends on the datatype.
 Boolean for true false statements, numbers, strings for text...